juanelprogrammer/soniditos/README.md

 ## OJO! (warning)
 Not a full functional app, it sucks!
-The CPU and RAM usage seems very heavy, but hey, not in the server!
+The CPU and RAM usage are very heavy, but hey, not in the server!